ROADWORKS ON RICCARTON ROAD especially between Harakeke Street and Matipo Street

 To find out more details go to the Have Your Say pages on the Council website.
 There you will find information about the project, how to have your say and timelines.
-Projects marked with a *** have upcoming Drop In Sessions planned.
+Projects marked with a *** have an upcoming Drop In Session planned.

 Government Consultations currently open

 The following are some of the consultations that are currently being undertaken by various government ministries:

 - Sale and Supply of Alcohol (Renewal of Licences) Amendment Bill (No 2) AND Supplementary Order Paper No 14 – (Office of the Clerk of the House of Representatives) closes 25/4/18

 - Fees for land title products and services – (Land Information New Zealand) closes 27/4/18

 - Consultation on Proposed Rule Changes – (New Zealand Qualifications Authority) closes 27/4/18